 Follow the council’s Facebook page to discover the different locations of street art, which is set to pop up all around the streets of Brisbane during this festival.

 The council will give away clues and ideas on their Facebook page so make sure you stay connected.
-Having a car rental in Brisbane organised will also make it easier to get to the various places so you don't miss out on the fun this activity promises to provide.
+Having a rental organised will also make it easier to get to the various places so you don’t miss out on the fun this activity promises to provide.